ssbsukirat/medicine/Cardiology/Paroxysmal Supraventricular Tachycardias.md

 - narrow QRS +/- LBBB/RBBB but no preexcitation during tachycardia
 - AV or VA block --> terminates
 - RP shorter than PR --> may resemble AVNRT --> but always P f/b QRS
 - Occasionally, an AP conducts extremely slowly in the retrograde direction, resulting in tachycardia with a long R-P interval, similar to most ATs
+- slow AP --> reentry --> incessant tachycardia --> **Permanent Junctional Reciprocating Tachycardia**
+# Pre-excited Tachycardia
+- ventricle activated by anterograde conduction over AP
+- mc is **antidromic AV reciprocating tachycardia**
+- atrium to ventricle via the AP and then conducts retrogradely to the atria via the His-Purkinje system and the AV node (or rarely a second AP)
 -